DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Experimental Evaluation

-Table~\ref{table:attackAndBoundEval} compares DeepSE-WF's BER estimation against the classification error obtained by well-known WF attacks on a selection of relevant WF defenses.
+\mypara{DeepSE-WF's BER estimates vs. current WF attacks' error.} Table~\ref{table:attackAndBoundEval} compares DeepSE-WF's BER estimation against the classification error obtained by well-known WF attacks on a selection of relevant WF defenses.
 The table reveals that DeepSE-WF consistently obtains BER estimations below the classification error of existing WF attacks.
-For instance, DeepSE-WF obtains a BER estimate of 9.9\% for Front\_T1 while Tik-Tok, i.e., the best performing attack, is only able to reach a classification error of 15.9\%.
+For instance, DeepSE-WF (Var-CNN) obtains an average BER estimate of 7.1\% for Front\_T2 while the Var-CNN attack implementation, i.e., the best performing attack against this defense, is only able to reach an average classification error of 11.1\%.
+This observation is more pronounced for constant-rate padding defenses, where k-FP actually performed better than existing deep learning-based attacks.
+For instance, for CS-BuFLO, DeepSE-WF (DF) obtains an average BER estimate of 67.2\% while the k-FP attack achieves a classification error of 80.9\%.
 These results suggest that WF attacks have a wide margin for further improvements.